 In conducting this research, we estimated a series of mixed models on data collected from 101 hotels in San Francisco neighborhoods.
 Our sample totaled 1,111 observations.
 In this analysis, we measured the trend of change in hotel sales performance as Airbnb developed its supply in the city.

-Our EHL partner, STR, anonymized data for the 101 hotels for the period December 2013 to February 2016.
+STR, anonymized data for the 101 hotels for the period December 2013 to February 2016.
 Hotels in the sample ranged from economy to luxury.
 We included in our study hotels’ total revenues, total supply, number of rooms, years since opening, and renovation, as well as brand information.
 We also analyzed the impact of rates and customer satisfaction (a proxy for perceived benefits) on the pattern of RevPAR (revenue per available room).

 Our analyses revealed that: